Making Hip Step

 INTRODUCTION

 Here we are, walking through another hip-hop production process.
-This time, we are diving into a more synthetic, darker type of hip-hop, hip step.
-This is an increasingly popular style that features many cliche techniques such as fast hi-hats and wobbly basses.
+This time, we are diving into a more synthetic, darker type of hip-hop, hip-step.
+This increasingly popular style features many cliche techniques, such as fast hi-hats and wobbly basses.
+Here is what mine sounds like …

 Let’s get started!